IABTechLab/uid2docs/api/v1/sdks/snowflake_integration.md

 3, test@uidapi.com, NULL, NULL, NULL, NULL
 ```
 The following table shows the result schema elements in context:
 The result includes an email, UID, BUCKET_ID, LAST_UID2_UPDATE, and LAST_UPDATE as shown in the ID 1 example.
-ID 3 shows a NULL result from improperly formatted emails:
+ID 2 doesn't appear in the result example since the UID2 shown there was generated after the last bucket update.
+ID 3 shows a NULL result from improperly formatted emails.

 |ID|EMAIL|UID|BUCKET_ID|LAST_UID2_UPDATE|LAST_UPDATE|
 | :--- | :--- | :---| :--- | :--- | :---|